Dual-IPO: Dual-Iterative Preference Optimization for Text-to-Video Generation: Experiments

-\subsubsection{Qualitative Results}
+We evaluate our method on VBench (Tab.\ref{tab:dualipo}), where our optimized \textbf{2B} model surpasses the baseline \textbf{5B} across all dimensions, showing that Dual-IPO post-training effectively boosts generation quality in smaller models.
+As shown in Tab.\ref{results_mulitiround}, Dual-IPO consistently improves motion, aesthetics, and consistency during iterative training, demonstrating both stability and effectiveness.
+These gains also reflect better prompt alignment and fewer motion artifacts in generated videos.

+To further validate our generalization, we apply our model to both CogVideoX-5B and Wan-1.3B.
+As reported in Tab.~\ref{tab:dualipo}, after three iterations, CogVideoX-5B improves from 81.61 to 84.63 on VBench, and Wan-1.3B increases from 84.26 to 86.28.
+These gains are evident in both visual quality and prompt consistency.
+We also evaluate the final models after five Dual-IPO in Tab.~\ref{tab:vbench}, it turns out that our model yields consistent performance gains, demonstrating both the effectiveness and generalizability of our proposed framework across architectures and scales.

+\paragraph{Qualitative results.}

-To further assess the benefits of our approach, we provide qualitative comparisons between the baseline and optimized models.
-Visual results, shown in Fig.~\ref{fig:visual_case}, reveal that the optimized $2B$ model generates videos with better semantic fidelity, accurately capturing the intent of input prompts and their context.
-It also ensures improved temporal consistency by minimizing artifacts and sudden transitions between frames, common in the baseline outputs.
-Additionally, the optimized videos exhibit enhanced realism, with fewer incoherent structures and greater plausibility, making them more visually appealing and aligned with human perception.
-This further demonstrate the effectiveness of IPO.
+To further assess our approach, we present qualitative comparisons in Fig.~\ref{fig:visual_case}.
+The optimized model consistently produces videos with better semantic fidelity, accurately reflecting prompt intent and context.
+It also improves temporal consistency by reducing artifacts and abrupt transitions.
+Additionally, the outputs show enhanced realism with fewer structural errors, demonstrating the effectiveness of Dual-IPO.